banner

 More on what happiness is NOT

-Your takeaways and residuals on Aristotle and Tabensky
+Past students' takeaways & residuals on Aristotle & Tabensky

-Your takeaways and residuals on the Brickman article
+Past students' takeaways & residuals on the Brickman article

 Finishing up Brickman.
 Listening to one another (attention!).